DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/09-bibliography.md

 Macdonald, G. ‘Economies and Personhood: Demand Sharing among the Wiradjuri of New South Wales’ in G. Wenzel, G. Hovelsrud-Broda and N.
-Kishigami (eds.) *The Social Economy of Sharing: Resource Allocation and Modern Hunter-Gatherers*, Osaka: National Museum of Ethnology, 2000, pp.
+Kishigami (eds) *The Social Economy of Sharing: Resource Allocation and Modern Hunter-Gatherers*, Osaka: National Museum of Ethnology, 2000, pp.
 87-111.